 Friday, January 17 Caye Caulker Island

 This morning, take in magnificent views of the Crooked Tree Wildlife Sanctuary on a boat tour, where you’re sure to see many water birds.
-Then transfer to the airport for a brief flight to Caye Caulker, a small island off the coast of Belize with unique heritage and beautiful Caribbean views.
+Then have fun on a speedy, open boat to Caye Caulker, a small island off the coast of Belize with unique heritage and beautiful Caribbean views.
 Settle in at your lovely hotel.

 Saturday, January 18 Caye Caulker Island